Anton-Gladyshev/pypty/docs/example_breakdown.md

    # ...
 Rest of your parameters.
 }
 ```
-Also, you may want to update your reconstrction settings.
+Also, you may want to update your reconstruction settings.
 For Compressed data PyPty has following objecive function types:

 |  Objective_name     |   Description    |
 |---------------------|------------------|